Climb aboard a Wellington treasure

 At the top, there is a large viewing area where you can take an amazing photo of the Cable Car climbing the hill with the broad vista of Wellington city and the harbour below.

 For an in-depth peek into the past, you can enjoy the free Cable Car Museum that stands next to the Kelburn Terminal.
 Along with local stories and history of the cable tramway's construction, the museum also houses two historic cable cars, from the days when passengers sat outside.
-And lastly, for engineering fans, you can admire the original winding machine that operated from 1930 to 1978.
+And lastly, for engineering fans, you can admire the decommissioned winding machine that operated from 1930 to 1978.

 After a good half-hour wander around the museum, you can than stroll over to the Cabletop Eatery.
 Whether its a full lunch with a glass of wine or a quick coffee and ice cream, you'll get a free serving of sensational views over the city on the side.